 Buzzer beaters are a rare feat to accomplish in hockey.
-The Maryland Black Bears, unfortunately were on the wrong end of one Tuesday afternoon, dropping a game to the Danbury Jr. Hat Tricks 3-2.
-The game winning goal came with just 0.9 seconds to go in the game.
+The Maryland Black Bears, unfortunately, were on the wrong end of one Tuesday afternoon, dropping a game to the Danbury Jr. Hat Tricks 3-2.
+The game-winning goal came with just 0.9 seconds to go in the game.

-Th Jr. Hat Tricks got off to a hot start in the first period, getting the game’s first two goals.
+The Jr. Hat Tricks got off to a hot start in the first period, getting the game’s first two goals.
 It started with forward Alexi Van Houtte-Cachero scoring on a wrist shot to put Danbury up 1-0.
 Jr. Hat Tricks’ forward Mark D’Agostino followed his teammate up with a goal of his own to make it 2-0.

 The Black Bears bounced back nicely in the second period, getting a breakaway goal from Luke Mountain less than two minutes into the period to make it 2-1.
 Maryland forward Grady Friedman followed up his captain with a wrist shot goal just over six minutes later to tie the game.
-The game remained tied at 2-2 until the last second, where Danbury defenseman Adam Shuchart to make it 3-2 on a rebound goal.
+The game remained tied at 2-2 until the last second, where Danbury defenseman Adam Shuchart made it 3-2 on a rebound goal.
 This goal would prove to be enough for the Jr. Hat Tricks to prevail with a 3-2 win.
 The loss for the Black Bears in regulation was its first since March 20th, which was a 2-0 loss to the same Danbury Jr. Hat Tricks.
 The loss also snapped an 11 game point streak.

-Maryland has a quick turn around, as they are back in action Thursday, April 29th against the New Jersey Titans.
+Maryland has a quick turnaround, as they are back in action Thursday, April 29th against the New Jersey Titans.
 Puck drop is set for 6:30 P.M.
 ET and the game can be streamed on HockeyTV.
 This will be the second to last home series of the regular season.